 I’m a reasonable man.
 Pay taxes.
 Smile at checkout lady.
 Drop coins in charity boxes.
-Hold door open for elderlies.
+Hold door open for elderly people.
 Buy my rounds.
 Check, check, check, check, and check.

-So why, when I’m presented with the following, do I get the fleeting urge to thumb out my eyeballs and stir fry them over a fierce heat?
+So why, when I’m presented with the following, do I get the fleeting urge to jab out my eyeballs and stir fry them over a fierce heat?

 Mostly it’s alot, of course – I see a lot of alots – but there’s also quite a bit of abit going on among aspiring writers, and far too much aswell as well.

-Look, don’t feel foolish if you’re guilty of one or more of the above, for I’ve known some highly intelligent ‘alotters’, at least, in my time.
+Look, don’t feel foolish if you’re guilty of one or more of the above, for I’ve known some highly intelligent ‘alotters’ in my time.
 But I can’t help wondering why I see these specific errors so often – and I don’t see illicit liaisons between the indefinite article and other words (alittle, afraction, atutorwhoislosinghismarbles) or other inappropriate combinations with ‘as’ (asever, asalways, asmadasahatter).

 Don’t know.
 Maybe one day abitting, alotting and aswelling will be allowed and perfectly alright, but for now they’re… alwrong.
 Sorry.